dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-a-professionally-styled-toolstrip-control.md

   - "ToolStripRenderer class [Windows Forms]"
   - "ToolStrip control [Windows Forms]" ms.assetid: c208b2f6-8105-474b-9075-d582e1792870
+description: Learn how to create a professionally styled ToolStrip control by writing a class derived from the ToolStripProfessionalRenderer type.
 ---
 # How to: Create a Professionally Styled ToolStrip Control
 You can give your application’s <xref:System.Windows.Forms.ToolStrip> controls a professional appearance and behavior (look and feel) by writing your own class derived from the <xref:System.Windows.Forms.ToolStripProfessionalRenderer> type.